-Studies Conclude Nutrition and Lifestyle are
+Studies Conclude Nutrition and Lifestyle are Better

-Results from the 20 year Diabetes Prevention Program.
+Here are the results from the 20 year Diabetes Prevention Program.

 In 2002, the New England Journal of Medicine published a study that showed that lifestyle intervention with dietitians is more effective than metformin (drug) and placebo in preventing diabetes.